DumbMachine/nq/README.md

 NQ ( Nats Queue ) is Go package for queuing and processing jobs in background with workers.
 Based on [nats](https://nats.io/) with a focus on cancel-ability of enqueued jobs.

-NQ requires nats-server with jetstream support.
+NQ requires nats-server version that supports both jetstream support and key-value store

 **How does it work?:**